GALMEIDA3/-Physics-Informed-Neural-Networks-for-Modeling-Diffusion-in-Plant-Science/README.md

-#Physics-Informed Neural Networks for Modeling Diffusion in Plant Science

 # Physics-Informed Neural Networks for Modeling Diffusion in Plant Science

 This repository contains a Python implementation of Physics-Informed Neural Networks (PINNs) aimed at modeling diffusion processes relevant to plant science.
 By integrating neural networks with physical principles, this approach allows for the effective simulation and analysis of diffusion phenomena, which are crucial for understanding various biological processes in plants.